 Memorandums of Understanding (MoUs) are a pre-condition under the Alternative Investment Fund Managers Directive (AIFMD) to allow certain cross-border activities to take place.

-However, supervisory cooperation arrangements are not required for the marketing of an AIF by a small non-EEA AIFM under Regulation 58.
+However, supervisory cooperation arrangements are not required for the marketing of an AIF by a small third country AIFM under Regulation 58.

 Our rules also require that a supervisory cooperation arrangement is in place with the relevant jurisdiction whether or not the competent authority supervises the particular entity in question.